 - Using a bench grinder: These will work just fine if you have one in your workshop.

 - Using a tungsten sharpener: You can buy these as a dedicated tool (similar to a Dremel tool), or if you have a rotary tool, you can buy an attachment.
-This will grind the end of your electrode to a uniform taper every time.
-Tungsten sharpeners use a small diamond grinding wheel and set angle guides to sharpen the electrode to a point – handy!
+This will sharpen the end of your electrode to a uniform taper every time.
+Tungsten sharpeners use a small diamond grinding wheel and set angle guides to sharpen the tungsten to a point – handy!

 To profile the electrode, grind the end to a point with a taper no more than 2.5 times the electrode diameter.
 After grinding, wipe the electrode to remove any dust or grime.

-Whenever you see contamination on the electrode or the point is dull, re-grind it.
+Whenever you see contamination on the electrode or the point is dull, re-sharpen it.

 Choosing the Right Gas